truenas/documentation/content/CORE/Sharing/SMB/SMBShare.md

  This ACL can be modified later according to your use case.
 {{< /expand >}}

+### Create Local User Accounts

-2) Create one or more [user accounts](/CORE/Accounts/users/) for SMB access.
-By default, all TrueNAS local users are members of a built in SMB group called *builtin users*.
+By default, all new local users are members of a built in SMB group called *builtin users*.
 This group can be used to grant access to all local users on the server.
-Additional [groups](/CORE/Accounts/groups/) can be created fine-tune permissions to large numbers of users.
+Additional [groups](/CORE/Accounts/groups/) can be used to fine-tune permissions to large numbers of users.
 User accounts built-in to TrueNAS or that do not have the *smb* flag set cannot be used for SMB access.
 {{< expand "Why not just allow anonymous access to the share?" "v" >}}
 Although anonymous or guest access to the share is possible, this is a security vulnerability and is being deprecated by the major SMB client vendors.
 This partly because signing and encryption are not possible for guest sessions.
 {{< /expand >}}